boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 The first leg-track move can have any entry state, and the robot will automatically transition to an acceptable entry state for that move before starting the choreography sequence.
 If the robot is not already in the correct starting pose, it may delay the start of the choreography sequence beyond the requested start time.

 All subsequent legs-track moves must have an entry state that corresponds to the previous legs-track move’s exit state.
-Scripts that violate this requirement will be rejected and the offending move will be highlighted in red within Choreographer, such as in this example:
+Scripts that violate this requirement will be rejected by the API and return warnings indicating which moves violate the entry/exit states.
+As well, routines made in Choreographer will highlight moves red when the entry state does not match the previous leg move's exit state, such as in this example:

 ![](images/main_image2.png)

 ## API

 The API defines a choreography sequence by a unique name, the number of slices per minute, and a repeated list of moves.
-Each move consists of the move’s type, its starting slice, duration (in slices), and the actual parameter (MoveParams proto message).
-The MoveParams describe how the robot should behave during each move.
+Each move consists of the move’s type, its starting slice, duration (in slices), and the actual parameters (`MoveParams` proto message).
+The `MoveParams` message describe how the robot should behave during each move.
 For example, a move parameter could specify positions for the body.
-Each parameter may have specific limits/bounds that are described by the MoveInfo proto message; this information can be found using either the ListAllMoves rpc.
+Each parameter may have specific limits/bounds that are described by the `MoveInfo` proto; this information can be found using the `ListAllMoves` RPC.

-Once a choreography sequence is created, the UploadChoreography rpc will send the routine to the robot.
+Once a choreography sequence is created, the `UploadChoreography` RPC will send the routine to the robot.
 The choreography service will validate and check the structure of the routine to ensure it is feasible and within bounds.

 The service will return a list of warnings and failures related to the uploaded choreography sequence.
 A failure is something the choreography service could not automatically correct and must be fixed before the routine can be executed.
 A warning is something that could be automatically corrected for and won’t block the execution of the routine in certain scenarios.
-If the boolean non_strict_parsing is set to true in the UploadChoreography rpc, then the service will fix any correctable errors within the routine (ex. rounding down values the maximum allowed value) and allow a choreography sequence with warnings to be completed.
+If the boolean `non_strict_parsing` is set to true in the `UploadChoreography` RPC, then the service will fix any correctable errors within the routine (ex. rounding down values the maximum allowed value) and allow a choreography sequence with warnings to be completed.

-The ExecuteChoreography rpc will run the choreography sequence to completion on the robot.
+The `ExecuteChoreography` RPC will run the choreography sequence to completion on the robot.
 A choreography sequence is identified by the unique name of the sequence that was uploaded to the robot.
 Additionally, a starting time (in robot’s time) and a starting slice will fully specify to the robot when to start the choreography sequence and at which move.

-The choreography service has a python client library which provides helper functions for each rpc as well as functions that help convert the choreography sequence from a protobuf message into either a binary or test file.
+The choreography service has a python client library which provides helper functions for each RPC as well as functions that help convert the choreography sequence from a protobuf message into either a binary or text file.

 The [upload_choreographed_sequence example](../../../python/examples/upload_choreographed_sequence/README.md) demonstrates how to read an existing routine from a saved text file, upload it to the robot, and then execute the uploaded choreography.